alexi.sh

 This is where the marketing and the evidence part ways.
 AI detectors make two kinds of errors, and both are common:

-1. OpenAI discontinued its own AI Text Classifier in July 2023, citing its low rate of accuracy.
-The company that builds the leading models could not ship a reliable detector for them.
+1. OpenAI shut down its own AI Text Classifier in July 2023, citing its low rate of accuracy.
+The firm that builds the leading models could not ship a reliable detector for them.

 Why detectors are easy to fool